How to Get Into Investment Banking?

-- Work on your communication: Of course, when you are aiming for investment banking profiles, you must be a great communicator.
-But we are talking about extraordinary communicator who can deliver great presentation whenever required and who can make sales call so very well that the customer feels he is the best guy to buy from.
+- Work on your communication: Of course, when you are aiming to get into investment banking profiles, you must be a great communicator.
+But we are talking about an extraordinary communicator who can deliver great presentations whenever required and who can make sales call so very well that the customer feels he is the best guy to buy from.
 If you’re great that won’t cut.
 You need to be the best communicator among all.

 #6 – Finally – Investment Banking 101

 The #6 way to learn how to get into investment banking is to create your own story.